 With a good understanding of hook components, let's look at basic and advanced hooks to add to your tackle box.

 Bait hooks come in a variety of styles and are the white-bread option of hooks.
 Most feature barbs on the shaft to hold bait in place.
 Longer shank hooks are good for teaching kids to fish, while shorter shank ones are often used in snells.
-The Bass Pro Shops Baitholder hook is one popular bait hook with a four star rating.
+The Bass Pro Shops Baitholder hook is one popular bait hook that has a 4.6 star rating.

 Treble hooks feature three bends and points in one hook.
-Trebles provide greater coverage for artificial baits such as crankbaits, jerkbaits or topwaters.
+Trebles provide greater coverage for artificial baits such as crankbaits, jerkbaits or topwater baits.
 Bait anglers also use trebles.
 Cut bait for catfish or threading minnows for trolling salmon or trout are examples where trebles are regularly used.

 Octopus hooks are short-shank hooks that feature a round shank and bend, but it's not as dramatic as circle hooks.
 Octopus hooks are often used for bait fishing when minimal hook weight and size is essential for a natural presentation.
 These hooks are great for hooking a leech through the sucker.
 The Bass Pro Shops XPS Octopus hook is a good example and highly rated.
 A mosquito hook is a variation on this style.